Mini Percutaneous Nephrolithotomy (mini PCNL)

 During surgery: We use a mini tract, the thulium laser to dust the stone, and suction to clear it.
 A stent is placed before finishing.
 Most patients will not have any other tubes.
 Some may have a catheter or a tube in the back (nephrostomy).
 This is rare.

-After surgery: Most people stay 1–2 nights.
+After surgery, most people stay 1–2 nights.
 A select few go home the same day.

 Aftercare: The stent is removed after 3–5 days.
 Then, 2–3 months later, another CT scan checks that the stone is truly gone and whether any fragments remain.

-The patient journey
+The patient journey at our Birmingham sites

 Here’s the journey in simple terms for most patients: